Louis Molina: New York City Department of Correction

 On December 16, 2021, Mayor-Elect Eric Adams appointed Molina, the 37th Commissioner of the New York City Department of Correction.
 He became the first Latino commissioner of the New York City Corrections Department.
 Upon his announcement, Adams announced that when taking office he would immediately re-institute solitary confinement.
 It was also noted during Adams' announcement that one of the primary reasons for his appointment was emotional intelligence, something that future appointments will be assessed on.
 Mr. Molina's tenure as Commissioner was controversial given a Federal Monitor reported Mr. Molina lacked transparency.
 At the time of his departure from the agency, a Manhattan federal court judge began considering a federal take over the jails.

 On October 31, 2023, Molina was appointed Assistant Deputy Mayor of Public Safety.
-In that capacity, he will report directly to the Deputy Mayor of Public Safety.
+In that capacity, he reported directly to the Deputy Mayor of Public Safety.

 New York City Department of Citywide Administrative Services

 On June 3, 2024, Mayor Eric Adams appointed Molina, the 7th Commissioner of the New York City Department of Citywide Administrative Services.
-Molina has the responsibility of overseeing the agency responsible for managing the city’s recruitment and training, facilities, procurement procedures, municipal vehicle fleet, and initiatives aimed at decreasing carbon emissions from government activities.
+Molina had the responsibility of overseeing the agency responsible for managing the city’s recruitment and training, facilities, procurement procedures, municipal vehicle fleet, and initiatives aimed at decreasing carbon emissions from government activities.
+He resigned at the end of 2025.